adamtew/flex-grid/README.md

 # flex-grid

-Uses gulp for building the css and serving content
+Gulp is used for building the css.
+You may want to install gulp globally `npm install -g gulp` if you plan on editing the codebase

 ```
 npm install